ACEsuit/Polynomials4ML.jl/docs/src/api.md

    - Complex solid harmonics [`CRlmBasis`](@ref)
    - Real solid harmonics [`RRlmBasis`](@ref)
 * Chebyshev polynomials of the first kind [`ChebBasis`](@ref)
-   - this approach computes the basis on the go when it is compiled
-   - it does not store the recursion coefficients like what is done in the orthogonal polynomials
 * Various quantum chemistry related radial basis functions. (experimental)

 ## In-place Evaluation